Rud156/Run/README.md

 # Run
 A simple game where you try to escape the law for as long as possible while going to checkpoints.
+The police will try to box you in and destroy you at all costs.
+Avoid them for as long as possible to get a higher score.
 <br />
 Inspired by the game **PAKO 2**